snopachinda-gpi/typescript/exercises/practice/resistor-color-duo/.docs/instructions.md

 - Grey: 8
 - White: 9

-From the example above:
+Using these encoded colors, the following are a few color-band examples and their expected resistances:
-brown-green should return 15
+- brown-green returns 15
-brown-green-violet should return 15 too, ignoring the third color.
+- brown-green-violet returns 15 since we ignore the third color
+- black-yellow returns 4
+- violet-black returns 70